wallarm/product-documentation/docs/latest/user-guides/rules/sensitive-data-rule.md

 # Masking Sensitive Data

+Some data should not be transferred outside of the server on which it is processed.
+Typically, this category includes authorization (cookies, tokens, passwords), personal data and payment credentials.
+To avoid such data exposure Wallarm provides an ability to mask sensitive data.
+How to configure this masking is described in this article.

+Wallarm provides the **Mask sensitive data** rule to configure data masking.
 The Wallarm node sends the following data to the Wallarm Cloud:

 * Serialized requests with attacks
 * Wallarm system counters